claudaff/automatic-map-storytelling/README.md

 To run our map storytelling web app, open the script `CaptionInferenceGUI.py`, add your own OpenAI API Key and run it.
 Make sure that the six fine-tuned models (FT1 to FT6) were downloaded.

 Alternatively, if no API Key is available a 'light' version of our approach can be tested without GPT.
 For this open `CaptionInferenceLight.py` and assign `input_map` the path to the desired historical map.
-Running this script will generate corresponding keyword captions with no "why" part.
+Running this script will generate corresponding keyword captions with no _why_ part.